-The ADaM team is proud to release Version 1.2 of the ADaM Validation Checks.
+Version 1.2 of the ADaM validation checks correspond to the ADaMIG, v1.0.
 All changes and updates are described in Appendix 2.

 Some checks have been reworded for clarification.
 In addition, 61 new checks have been added to cover rules not previously addressed.

 - Set of checks for *CAT* variables (e.g. BASECAT, PARCATy)

 - Checks for the use of “y” in a variable name for incremental ordering